-Anything we choose has positives and negatives, but considering some perspectives can help us evaluate for ourselves.
+Anything we choose has positives and negatives, but it’s good to evaluate for ourselves.
 I admit, I do a variety of things to save money – budgeting, couponing, price comparing, among a few others.
-And not everything works for everyone, but let’s consider:
+And not everything works for everyone.

 No one pays me for my spare time

 Often, people equate the value of their time to their salary.
 But, if that’s the case, then someone owes me money for watching TV!